lucasmafra/type-dynamo/README.md

  npm install --save type-dynamo
 ```

+## Getting started

-## Dynamo Setup
+### Dynamo Setup

-In order to use DynamoDB for your projects, you must have an AWS access key and secret key.
+In order to use DynamoDB in your projects, you must have an AWS access key and secret key.
 If you don't have it, refer to this [link](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).

 Now, you only have to create a TypeDynamo instance passing your configuration: